the-teachingRSE-project/competencies/example_career_path.md

 ## Intro

-Meet Kay, who currently studies researchology in a Bachelor programme in researchonomy at University of Orithena (UofO).
+Meet Kay, who currently studies in researchology in a Bachelor programme in the established domain of researchonomy at University of Orithena (UofO).
 We will follow Kay’s fictional career to illustrate how education, job-experience and a career in academic institutions could lead to becoming a successful RSE.
 In Kay’s world, some of the measures this paper proposes have already been implemented.

 ## Bachelor

-Through a program like DaLiJe or The Missing Semester, Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
+Through a program like DaLiJe or The Missing Semester [@Athalye2023], Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
-She uses those tools to create and automate the production of her Bachelor thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor thesis.
+She uses those tools to create and automate the production of her Bachelor thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor thesis enabling her to graduate with honors from the faculty of researchonomy.

 ## Master